• Skip to primary navigation

 to a large mixing bowl (or parat) and mix everything well using your fingers.

-Add little water (from the reserve, approx ¼ cup) and knead to make a stiff but smooth dough.
+Add little water (from the reserve, approx 2-3 tbsp) and knead to make a stiff but smooth dough.

 The quantity of the water will depend on the quality of the flour.
-Do not add a lot of water at one go otherwise, the dough can become sticky.
+Do not add much water at once; otherwise, the dough can become sticky.

 Note – The consistency of the dough is very important in making a good puffed-up poorie.
 It should be tighter than the regular roti dough.
 If the dough is not smooth and has cracks on it, the poories will not fluff up.